trevisanj/PFANT/docs/source/quick.rst

 Spectral synthesis using the Graphical interface
 ------------------------------------------------

+Alternatively to the command line, you can use the "PFANT Launcher" (*x.py*) provided by the F311 project.

 First it is necessary to create a new directory and gather the input data (as in the spectral synthesis from the command line above):